dotranquochung/Room-Population-Controller/README.rst

 - Attempt 3: Redo the Android project with Android Studio Lastly, we have to create a new Android project and try to remake the original project developed by the DFRobot team.

 The people counter is also somehow time-consuming.
 We spent a lot of time trying to get workable threshold values for the lab room.
+Also, time delay is also important.
+If the system is too slow or too fast, the system cannot work properly.
+This part also took us a lot of time.

 Reference
 -----------